serverless/blog/posts2017-08-04-event-driven-influencers-microsoft-azure.md

 We spend a lot of our time talking to engineering teams.
 One thing that’s been made clear to us—for organizations across the board, digital products are monopolizing revenue focus.
 Inside Silicon Valley or not, every company is a tech company.
 Every company is looking to enhance its digital portfolio.

 When Azure Functions busted onto the scene, they had a goal in mind: to be the serverless infrastructure for enterprise.
 They moved quickly to support a flexible range of deployment options and languages (C#, JavaScript, F#, Python, Batch, PHP, PowerShell); still the most of any serverless provider.
+They even let you try out Azure functions without making an account, so there’s little in the way of getting started.

 And it makes sense.
-Having a lot of support and options means that when companies like Geico [decide to migrate their legacy services to serverless](https://customers.microsoft.com/en-US/story/geico), they can do so with minimal friction.
+Having a lot of support and options means that when companies like Aegex [decide to build new serverless apps](https://microsoft.github.io/techcasestudies/azure%20app%20service/azure%20functions/iot/mobile%20application%20development%20with%20xamarin/2017/06/05/Aegex.html), they can do so with minimal friction.
 Serverless architectures cut operational costs to a fifth of traditional (serverful) architectures.
 They shorten development test cycles and scale immediately with demand.
 Companies want to make the switch, but they also want it to be easy.

 ## Looking to the future